FFD Forums for Civic Learning and Engagement

 Anyone above the age of 13 can sign up for free and vote on timely questions presented weekly in our three Forums – Chief Justice, Capitol Hill and Head of State.
 Each poll question is active for three weeks and includes relevant videos exploring the current topics.

-Licensed educators and students also have access to student-centered, project-based lesson plans and grading rubrics for onsite or online learning for high school civics, journalism, speech and debate classes.
+Licensed educators and students also have access to four student-centered, project-based lesson plans and grading rubrics for onsite or online learning for high school civics, journalism, speech and debate classes.

 Chief Justice